-This proposed program update directly supports the mission of Frederick Community College by helping students meet their career goals and aligns with the following FCC Forward Strategic Plan 2020-2025
+This proposed program directly supports the mission of Frederick Community College by helping students meet their career goals and aligns with the following FCC Forward Strategic Plan 2020-2025.

-- 1) Enhance student success and completion through collaborative and effective academic support by creating a more succinct academic pathway - 2) Increase access, affordability, and retention through planned academic advising and degree pathways. - 3) Promote excellence in the design and delivery of curriculum, and support of student learning. - 3.
-Provide a brief narrative of how the proposed program will be adequately funded for at least the first five years of program implementation.
+- 1) Enhance student success and completion through collaborative and effective academic support by creating a more succinct academic pathway - 2) Increase access, affordability, and retention through planned academic advising and degree pathways. - 3) Promote excellence in the design and delivery of curriculum, and support of student learning.

+3. Provide a brief narrative of how the proposed program will be adequately funded for at least the first five years of program implementation.
 (Additional related information is required in section L.)

 The proposed new program will be funded by tuition and fees collected by students enrolled within the program.
 FCC currently has sufficient full-time and part-time faculty and administrative staff to meet the needs of the program, no new hiring will be necessary.
-The program recently received \$149,213 in Perkins grant funding to update lab equipment to current state of the art instrumentation and course development costs.

-- 4. Provide a description of the institution's a commitment to: - a) ongoing administrative, financial, and technical support of the proposed program
+4. Provide a description of the institution's a commitment to:

+a) ongoing administrative, financial, and technical support of the proposed program

-The current Program Manager for Health and Exercise reports to the Associate Vice President for Teaching, Learning and Student Succes/Dean of Health, Business, Technology, and Science.
+The current Program Manager for Health Sciences reports to the Associate Vice President for Teaching, Learning and Student Success/Dean of Health, Business, Technology, and Science.
 The Program Manager leads the development of specific curriculum and courses, procurement of programmatic equipment and supplies, and will actively contribute to the ongoing administrative, financial, and technical support of the proposed programs.